w3c/webappsec/specs/subresourceintegrity/spec.markdown

     resources are excluded from integrity checks.
 *   `Refresh` can cause IFrame contents to transparently redirect to an unintended target, bypassing the integrity check.

+Consider the impact of other headers: `Content-Length`, `Content-Range`, etc. Is there danger there?
+{:.todo}

 The following algorithm details these restrictions: